Aryaman73/htn-challenge/README.md

 Hey!
-This is my submission for the Hack the North Frontend challenge have any issues running the project, please contact me!
+This is my submission for the Hack the North Frontend challenge.
+If you have any issues running the project, please contact me!

 # Running the project:
 This is a React app that you can run using npm.
 At the base directory, run: